Greesan/CoronavirusGraphs/README.md

 # CoronavirusGraphs
-Learning how to webscrape using BeautifulSoup and Selenium, and using google sheets api to provide data-logging and graphing capabilities.
+Learning how to webscrape using BeautifulSoup and Selenium (future update), and using Google Sheets api to provide data-logging and graphing capabilities.
 Hopefully going to completely automate this to update the graph on a common schedule.
 This gives me a bit more info into how services like IFTTT provides similar programs (https://ifttt.com/applets/NFRkZeJu-automatically-create-a-discover-weekly-archive)

 StatUpdater: single run code, operates immediately